-WalletMatrix doesn't "scrape" information from websites and it doesn't attempt to contact vendors for periodic updates.
+WalletMatrix doesn't "scrape" information from websites and it doesn't want* to contact vendors directly for periodic updates.
 Even if we had the staff (which we don't), things change way too fast for anyone to keep up.
 This led us to a bottom-up model where vendors push data to WalletMatrix rather than our pulling it from them.

 The net result is both up-to-date and accurate information.